 Nearby Activities: There are a slew of scenic drives within the Gunnison National Forest.
 Cottonwood Pass pass begins just east of Almont, which is north of Gunnison.
 It winds it’s way over to the San Isabel NF and Buena Vista.
 Camping is easy to spot on the drive.
 From there you can continue north onto Kebler Pass, a stunning seasonal 2WD cruise from Crested Butte to Paonia.
 Camping, hiking and off-highway-vehicles are commonplace.

-Or head south to Gunnison to drive the Silver Thread Scenic Byway – This stunning highway connects US 50 at Blue Mesa Reservoir with US 160 and South Fork to the south.
+Or head south to Gunnison to drive the Silver Thread Scenic Byway.
+This stunning highway connects US 50 at Blue Mesa Reservoir with US 160 and South Fork to the south.
 It passes by Lake City and Creede.
 The route passes 3 national forests.

 Those with high clearance four wheel drive should consider the notorious Tincup Pass.
 It’s a gnarly 4×4 pass over the Continental Divide near Pitkin.
 It connects with Saint Elmo ghost town near Buena Vista, on the other side.
 There is lots of camping around Pitkin.
 An easier 4WD road is Waunita Pass.
 It’s a shorter pass connecting Pitkin with Waunita Hot Springs.
 Dispersed camping can be found on most of the drive.
 Other recreation includes biking, hiking, and 4×4/ATV roads.
 To access, take County Road 887 from Doyleville or go right over the pass from Pitkin.
 Bowerman is a one shack ghost town on the drive.

 Map: Gunnison N.F. (shown in dark green) (.png)